Yorick20022/yorick-antilag/README.md

 # yorick-antilag

-This script enables antilag and "twostep" functionality in your FiveM server.
+This script enables antilag and "twostep" functionality in your FiveM server. <br>
+There is a file `config.lua` which you can use to add new cars to the config or to modify existing values!

 # Configuration

 In addition to enabling antilag, you can also configure the following options:

 - explosionSpeed: The speed at which the explosion is created.
-Default is 25. <br>
+Default value is 250. <br>
-- Cars: The number of cars that will be created for the effect.
-Default is 4. <br>
+- Cars: This cars in this array have the possibility to use the functionality of the script. <br>
 - flameSize: The size of the flames.
-Default is 6. <br>
+Default is 1.5. <br>
-- To configure these options, edit the config.lua file. <br>
+- RPM: The amount of RPM needed until the antilag is triggered. <br>

+# Commands

+- `/antilag` This is a command that makes it possible to turn off the functionality of the script for that client.

 # Usage

 To use antilag in your FiveM server, simply start the yorick-antilag resource, `ensure yorick-antilag`.
-By default, the antilag effect is triggered when the vehicle's RPM is above 85 RPM.
-If you would like to change this, you can edit the config.lua file in the yorick-antilag folder.
+By default, the antilag effect is triggered when the vehicle reaches a specific amount of RPM.